This article was last updated on Oct. 5, 2020.

 Getting the best care from your doctor starts with you, and being a good patient is not about being quiet and obedient.
 You know yourself, your body and your symptoms better than anyone.
-Doctors are there to help you, and you can help your doctor by speaking up, expressing concerns and asking questions.
+Doctors are there to help you, and you can help your doctor by expressing concerns, asking questions, and being an advocate for your health.

 Yet, many patients take a back seat and rely on their doctor to drive the conversation during doctor visits.
-Some patients are too embarrassed to ask questions, or simply don’t know what questions to ask.
+Maybe you're embarrassed to ask questions, or you simply don't know how to talk to your doctor.

 “Helping patients communicate their symptoms clearly could go a long way toward making an accurate diagnosis,” says Dr. John Ely, professor of family medicine and a retired family physician from the University of Iowa.

 “I have been a patient myself recently, and got to thinking about what a good patient would do,” says Ely.
 “In medical school, professors teach medical students the eight characteristics of a symptom.
 I think it would help patients to know what they are, in order to be more involved in getting an accurate diagnosis.”